-An acronym is rarely described as gloriously poetic and incidentally profound, but CASA (Court Appointed Special Advocates), is both.
+Las gloriously poetic and incidentally profound, but CASA (Court Appointed Special Advocates), is both.
 "Casa" is the Spanish word for home, for family dwelling: a safe, secure, sturdy, long-lasting refuge.
 And CASA volunteers are living embodiments of the exact same qualities.
-In the life of an abused, abandoned or temporarily/permanently without-parents child, they are hope's preservers.
+In the life of an abused, abandoned or temporarily/permanently withoutparents child, they are hope's preservers

 CASA volunteers serve as advocates for children placed in the care of a Juvenile Dependency Court.
-Appointed by a judge, they become the child's voice - meeting with the child and all individuals involved in the child's case, reviewing records and applicable laws, and advocating with compassion and objectivity on the child's behalf.
+Appointed by a judge, they become the child's voice - meeting with the child and all individuals involved in the child's case, reviewing records and applicable laws, and advocating with child's behalf.